Complying with Data Handling Requirements in Cloud Storage Systems

 To quantify the impact of \name{} on the load distribution of the overall cloud storage system, we rely on a simulation approach as this enables a thorough analysis of the load distribution and considering a wide range of scenarios.

-\paragraph{Simulation setup.} As we are solely interested in the load behavior, we implemented a custom simulator in Python, which models the characteristics of Cassandra with respect to network topology, data placement, and gossip behavior.
-Using the simulator, we realize a cluster of $n$ nodes, which are equally distributed among the key space \cite{datastax_cassandra_2015} and insert $m$ data items with random keys.
+\textbf{Simulation setup.} As we are solely interested in the load behavior, we implemented a custom simulator in Python, which models the characteristics of Cassandra with respect to network topology, data placement, and gossip behavior.
+Using the simulator, we realize a cluster of $n$ nodes, which are equally distributed among the key space \cite{datastax_cassandra_2015} and insert $m$ data items with uniformly random keys.
 For simplicity, we assume that all data items are of the same size.
 The nodes operate Cassandra's gossip protocol \cite{vanrenesse_scuttlebutt_2008}, i.e., synchronize with one random node every second and update its own load information every \SI{60}{\second}.
 We randomize the initial offset before the first gossip message for each node individually, as in reality not all nodes perform the gossip at the same point in time.
 We repeat each measurement \num{10} times with different random seeds \cite{walker_hotbits} and show the mean of the load balance $\mathfrak{L}$ (cf.\ Section \ref{sec:load-balancing}) with \unit{99}{\%} confidence intervals.